 - How Long Does It Take to Replace Soffits & Fascias?

 - How Much Does Repairing Soffits & Fascias Cost?

 - How Much Does It Cost to Remove Soffits & Fascias?

-For a garage, you'll need to budget for a cost of about £600 to £1000 on top of any other soffits & fascias work while the added cost will likely stand around £200 to £300 for a small porch.
-The added cost for a large porch may be around £300 to £500.
+For a garage, you'll need to budget for a cost of about £600 to £1000 on top of any other soffits & fascias work.
+The added cost will stand around £200 to £300 for a small porch or approximately £300 to £500 for a larger porch.